HemeraProtocol/seismic_verify/README.md

 ## S3 Support for Solidity Compilers

-This project has been enhanced with S3 support for hosting Solidity compilers, allowing for better performance and reliability compared to downloading from the official repository each time.
+This project enhances smart contract verification by providing S3 support for hosting Solidity compilers.
+Using S3 storage offers better performance and reliability compared to downloading compilers from the official repository for each verification request.

 ### sync_solc_to_s3.py Script

-The `sync_solc_to_s3.py` script synchronizes Solidity compilers from the official Ethereum repository to an S3 bucket.
-This script:
+The `sync_solc_to_s3.py` script synchronizes Solidity compilers from the official Ethereum repository to your S3 bucket.
+Key features include:

 - Downloads all available Linux AMD64 Solidity compiler versions from `https://solc-bin.ethereum.org/linux-amd64/`
-- Uploads them to S3 with the required directory structure for the smart-contract-verifier
+- Uploads compilers to S3 with the proper directory structure required by smart-contract-verifier
 - Generates SHA256 hash files for integrity verification
-- Supports concurrent downloads/uploads for better performance
+- Supports concurrent downloads and uploads for improved performance
-- Skips already existing versions to avoid unnecessary re-uploads
+- Intelligently skips existing versions to prevent unnecessary re-uploads

 #### Usage